SpaceGhostPurrp: Artistry

-Controversies
+Feuds

 In late 2011, ASAP Yams, an A&R artist and co-founder of the then-independent ASAP Mob artist collective, discovered SpaceGhostPurrp and his music through Tumblr.
 Yams told SpaceGhostPurrp he enjoyed his Blackland Radio 66.6 mixtape and invited him to join up with ASAP Mob in New York City.
 SpaceGhostPurrp began producing music for ASAP Rocky who was a big fan of SpaceGhostPurrp's music, including "Keep it G" from Rocky's breakout mixtape, Live.
 Love.
 A$AP.

 SpaceGhostPurrp and ASAP Mob remained friends until SpaceGhostPurrp had an argument with ASAP Twelvyy on Twitter in December 2011.
 This led to Rocky dissing Raider Klan on a song called "Yao Ming (Remix)".
 That release from Rocky furthered the Twitter fight between SpaceGhostPurrp and ASAP Mob, but the fight was short lived when other ASAP Mob members spoke for SpaceGhostPurrp's sake.

-About a week afterward, Rocky dropped "Pretty Flacko" as a shout-out to the Trillwave genre and SpaceGhostPurrp.
+About a week afterward, Rocky released "Pretty Flacko" as a shout-out to the Trillwave genre and SpaceGhostPurrp.
 SpaceGhostPurrp and ASAP Mob members were on good terms again up until April 2012 when ASAP Mob played an unreleased SpaceGhostPurrp track at Coachella, leading to another short-lived argument ending on bad terms, this time between SpaceGhostPurrp and ASAP Yams.
 Through the rest of 2012 and early 2013, ASAP Mob used some of SpaceGhostPurrp's music production without giving him credit to make the tracks "I Need Money" (which later became "Max Julien") and "Suddenly" by ASAP Rocky.

 The feud was quiet and they seemed to be on good terms until former Raider Klan member Stoops was assaulted by ASAP Twelvyy in June 2012.
 This caused the feud between SpaceGhostPurrp and Twelvyy to reach its peak and eventually extend to the entirety of Raider Klan and ASAP Mob.
 The feud quickly turned physical in November 2012 when affiliates of Raider Klan alongside SpaceGhostPurrp attacked members of ASAP Mob outside Miami.
 This led to ASAP Nast calling the police and SpaceGhostPurrp being arrested.

 In March 2013, SpaceGhostPurrp and affiliates once again attacked ASAP Mob in their home city of New York.
 The feud quickly began to die down in terms of aggression and took to social media.
-According to SpaceGhostPurrp, the feud with ASAP Mob was resolved before the death of ASAP Yams in 2015, but ASAP Bari prevented SpaceGhostPurrp and ASAP from reuniting, thus perpetuating the conflict.
+According to SpaceGhostPurrp, the feud with ASAP Mob was resolved before the death of ASAP Yams in 2015.
+However, ASAP Bari prevented SpaceGhostPurrp and ASAP from reuniting, thus perpetuating the conflict.

+In May 2025, SpaceGhostPurrp announced that he and ASAP Rocky ended their feud on Twitter.